Concordance homomorphisms from knot Floer homology: as a function of

 \subsection{Applications to $\Upsilon_K(t)$}

-Proposition~\ref{prop:FinitelyManySlopes} is an immediate consequence of Proposition~\ref{prop:Varying}
+Proposition~\ref{prop:FinitelyManySlopes} is an immediate consequence of Proposition~\ref{prop:Varying}:

-\begin{proof}[Proof of Proposition~\ref{prop:FinitelyManySlopes}] Consider the complexes $\CFKt (K)$ over $\RRing$.
+\begin{prooff} {\bf of Proposition~\ref{prop:FinitelyManySlopes}.} Consider the complexes $\CFKt (K)$ over $\RRing$.
 These have a fixed generating set, and the differential is specified by We clearly obtain a continously varying family of chain complexes $C^t$ (over $\RRing$) in the sense of Definition~\ref{def:ContVaryCx}.

-We can now apply Proposition~\ref{prop:Varying} (whose hypotheses are satisfied, thanks to Proposition~\ref{prop:HFmRankOne}) to conclude that $\Upsilon _K(t)$ is a continuous function of $t$, which agrees, at any $t$, with one of the finitely many linear functions $\{\gr_t(\x)\}_{\x\in\Gen}$ (recall that $\gr_t(\x)=M(\x)-tA(\x)$), as stated in Proposition~\ref{prop:Varying}.
-Note that since the various slopes of the functions $\{\gr_t(\x)\}_{\x\in\Gen}$ are $(-1)$ times the Alexander gradings of those elements, it follows at once that the finitely many slopes of $\Upsilon_K(t)$ are all integers. \end{proof}
+We can now apply Proposition~\ref{prop:Varying} (whose hypotheses are satisfied, thanks to Proposition~\ref{prop:HFmRankOne}) to conclude that $\Upsilon _K(t)$ is a continuous function of $t$, which agrees, at any $t$, with one of the finitely many linear functions $\{\gr_t(\x)\}_{\x\in\Gen}$ (recall that $\Gen =\Ta \cap \Tb$ is the set of generators and $\gr_t(\x)=M(\x)-tA(\x)$), as stated in Proposition~\ref{prop:Varying}.
+Note that since the various slopes of the functions $\{\gr_t(\x)\}_{\x\in\Gen}$ are $(-1)$-times the Alexander gradings of those elements, it follows at once that the finitely many slopes of $\Upsilon_K(t)$ are all integers. \end{prooff}